BookingSync/operations/README.md

 Where `Operations::Contract` is actually a [Dry::Validation::Contract](https://dry-rb.org/gems/dry-validation/) with tiny additions.

-Everything in the framework is built with composition over inheritance approach in mind.
+Everything in the framework is built with the composition over inheritance approach in mind.
 An instance of `Operations::Command` essentially runs a pipeline through the steps passed into the initializer.
 In this particular case, the passed parameters will be validated by the contract and if everything is good, will be passed into the operation body.

 **Important:** the whole operation pipeline (except [callbacks](#callbacks-on-success-on-failure)) is wrapped within a transaction by default.
 This behavior can be adjusted by changing `Operations::Configuration#transaction` (see [Configuration](#configuration) section).